PostHog/posthog.com/contents/blog/what-motivates-me.md

 ## Before we started – building the _exact_ place I'd want to work

 I've worked at a bunch of startups before.
-They all had _many_ flaws.
+I learned and did some cool things at each, but they all had _many_ flaws - usually through a lack of organization design.

 It is _a lot_ of fun getting things right, and this motivated me early in the company.
 These specifically stand out: